icerpc/icerpc-docs/pages/icerpc/slic-transport/connection-closure.md

 Connection closure is either graceful or abortive and can be initiated by the client or server.
 Violations of the protocol lead to an abortive close.

-Once the connection closure is initiated, neither the client nor the server sends [StreamReadsClosed][stream-reads-closed-frame] and [StreamWritesClosed][stream-writes-closed-frame] frames.
-The application must consider the streams as immediately closed.
+Once the connection closure is initiated, the streams are closed and neither the client nor the server sends [StreamReadsClosed][stream-reads-closed-frame] and [StreamWritesClosed][stream-writes-closed-frame] frames.

 ## Graceful connection closure